kiwi0fruit/ultimate-question/articles/dxb.md

 # Science-compatible Cosmogonic myth

-Remembering two mentioned notions of "meaning" let's put them in the perspective of the cosmogonic myth that is compatible with modern science.
+Remembering two mentioned notions of “meaning” let's put them in the perspective of the cosmogonic myth that is compatible with modern science.

 ## Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness